josephan/udacity-algos/project3/explanation_2.md

 Because the input is always cut in half for each recursive call, the time complexity is `O(log n)`.

-Also the recursive function doesn't use any other data structures and operate on the input list in place, so the space complexity is `O(1)`.
+The solution doesn't use up memory dependant on the size of the input.
+However the quicksort algorithm sorts the array in place but because it uses recursion it takes up memory in the stack.
+The space complexity of the algorithm is `O(log n)`.